 The PMC Commercial Common Shares are currently listed on the NYSE MKT under the symbol "PCC."
-The Merger Agreement provides that a condition to completion of the Merger is that both the PMC Commercial Common Shares and PMC Commercial Preferred Shares must be approved for listing on a national securities exchange mutually acceptable to PMC Commercial and CIM REIT.
-PMC Commercial plans to prepare and submit a listing application to such a national securities exchange and, consistent with the terms of the Merger Agreement, use its commercially reasonable efforts to have such national securities exchange approve for listing the PMC Commercial Common Shares and PMC Commercial Preferred Shares, including the PMC Commercial Common Shares and PMC Commercial Preferred Shares to be issued in connection with the Merger and all PMC Commercial Common Shares issuable upon conversion of the PMC Commercial Preferred Shares.
+The Merger Agreement provides that a condition to completion of the Merger is that the PMC Commercial Common Shares must be approved for listing on a national securities exchange mutually acceptable to PMC Commercial and CIM REIT.
+PMC Commercial plans to prepare and submit a listing application to such a national securities exchange and, consistent with the terms of the Merger Agreement, use its commercially reasonable efforts to have such national securities exchange approve for listing the PMC Commercial Common Shares, including the PMC Commercial Common Shares to be issued in connection with the Merger and all PMC Commercial Common Shares issuable upon conversion of the PMC Commercial Preferred Shares.